Funky-Chickens/bangazonAPI/README.md

   "phone": "437-034-6863",
   "email": "Aliya_Rodriguez73@gmail.com"
 }
+- To access just one single user, go to `localhost:8080/bangazonAPI/v1/users/[unique_user_id]`
 - To `POST` to users, set Postman to "POST" and set the body to raw, type to JSON.
 Input your JSON object and send.
-- To access just one single user, go to `localhost:8080/bangazonAPI/v1/users/[unique_user_id]`
+- To `PUT`(or update) a user's information, go to `localhost:8080/bangazonAPI/v1/users/[unique_user_id]`, set Postman to "PUT" and set the body to raw, type to JSON.
+Input your updated JSON object and send.

 ### To access the 'products' resource
 - In either your browser or Postman, go to `localhost:8080/bangazonAPI/v1/products` (this will automatically get a list of products in JSON format).
 It will be in the following format: